alexander-hergert/space-tourism-website/README.md

 - Add mobile design styles to destination page.
 - Refactor DestinationNavbar and styles.
 Create DestinationNavbarLink component.
 - Add tablet and desktop styles to Destination page.
-- Add mobile and tablet design styles to crew page.
+- Add mobile and tablet design styles to Crew page.
 - Refactor CrewNavbar and styles.
 Create CrewNavbarLink component.
 - Add desktop styles to Crew page.
+- Add mobile and tablet design styles to Technology page.

 ### Built with